 Now that you have money on your phone, you can book a new package.
 To do this, type in *555*3# on your phone.
 You will receive a menu with GB packages.
 Click reply and select the number of the package you want and send.
 It will show you the price and then you have to confirm.
-As an alternative, you can use the glitchy app (play store + app store) or the website, which are completely in English.
+As an alternative, you can use the glitchy Android app (the iOS app seems to not exist anymore) or the website, which are completely in English.

 Should I download the Ucell app?

 Up to you.
 At the time of writing, it would often crash and you’d have to login again.
 But it can be useful to book packages because you can just select them, although it might require some patience.
 But you can do everything with the *# codes previously listed.
 I just took pictures of the Ucell app to make this article look shiny.

 I can stay in Uzbekistan longer than 30 days, how do I get a SIM card for longer than that time?